Research and Evidence

 Published on PubMed

-Following a review (by the UK government's independant Advertising Standards Authority of the Bronfort et al Review in 2010) they accept that osteopaths may claim to help a variety of medical conditions, including:
+Following a review (by the UK government's independent Advertising Standards Authority of the Bronfort et al Review in 2010) they accept that osteopaths may claim to help a variety of medical conditions, including:

 • generalised aches and pains,